apache/echarts-doc/en/api/echarts.md

     + `renderer`

-        The renderer only supports `'canvas'` by now.
+        Supports `'canvas'` or `'svg'`.
+See [Render by Canvas or SVG](https://ecomfe.github.io/echarts-doc/public/en/tutorial.html#Render%20by%20Canvas%20or%20SVG).

     + `width`